codeyoursite/fitnesstracker/README.md

-# gemini-starter
+# I forked gemini-starter

 Basic starter for uploading images to the Gemini API.
-Built initially for team *Pancakes* at the 2025 Prewired Summer Make-a-Thon.
+Built a tiny bit initially for team *Pancakes* at the 2025 Prewired Summer Make-a-Thon -  the winners btw.
+And you can see why!

-## How to use
+## How to use - done

 1. Clone repository
 2. Run `npm i` to install dependencies